An overview of contemporary health and medical fields

 Mental well-being

-Manage stress and nurture relationships to maintain overall wellness.
+Manage psychological stress and nurture social bonds for emotional wellness.

 Adapting healthcare to specific audience needs